Short user manual Color selection in many programs, e.g. Adobe PhotoShop suffers from the inability

 of the color pipette to function outside the main form of the application.

-This small program enabeles you to grab color information from any element
+This small program enables you to grab color information from any element

-(pixel) visible on the screen and include the selected color in a color scheme as one
+(pixel) visible on the screen and include the selected color in a color palette as one

 of up to ten colors.